 Almost half of marriages today end in divorce.
 Sadly, the situation is no better among Christians.
 Rather than imitating Valentinus’ sacrificial love, we are selfish and hardhearted toward our spouses.

 Marriage is a wonderful gift from God.
 If you don’t believe me, ask someone who is spending today alone.
 They’ll remind you to appreciate what He’s given you!
 Let today motivate you to make your marriage the best it can possibly be!

-Subscribe to my blog to receive more posts about historic Christians!
+Subscribe to my blog to receive new posts!